First American Realty Medellin

-Having been to Mexico may times prior to this trip, it was a top contender as it offers a big, beautiful coastline, a laid back culture and some of my favorite cuisines.
-Since Mexico was first of many countries to come (and with Buenos Aires such a long way off and still calling me), I was content to just take notes and then decide if it made sense to return after my full trip was completed.
-For me, one of the bigger turn-offs of Mexico was that in some ways, it felt like it had already been picked over by the many years of intense exposure to Gringo travelers and the close proximity with the USA boarder.
+Having been to Mexico many times prior to this trip, it was a top contender as it offers a big, beautiful coastline, a laid-back culture and some of my favourite cuisines.
+Since Mexico was the first of many countries to come (and with Buenos Aires such a long way off and still calling me), I was content to just take notes and then decide if it made sense to return after my full trip was completed.
+For me, one of the bigger turn-offs of Mexico was that in some ways, it felt like it had already been picked over by the many years of intense exposure to Gringo travellers and the close proximity with the USA border.
 For me, I wanted to be a bit more of a pioneer and locate a soon to come, or emerging market on the verge of discovery.
 My highlights in Mexico were Todos Santos (for its amazing beauty), Manzanillo (for its upcoming investment potential) and Morelia (for its charm and ease of living).

-Born and raised in the USA, and ‘knowing’ the history of Colombia, the plan was to make a B-line south via the inland highway and pop out at the Ecuadorian boarder.
+Born and raised in the USA, and ‘knowing’ the history of Colombia, the plan was to make B-line south via the inland highway and pop out at the Ecuadorian border.
 From there I would follow the Coast line south in the search of paradise.
-Based on my pre-trip research, Colombia was at the bottom of my list, as it had a mountainous geography and a high concern for safety levels.
-What was perplexing, however, was that of the many travelers that I had met along the way at hostels and such., Colombia probably came with the highest regard.
-Nonetheless, I had no intention of being land locked, and although Colombia has both a Pacific and Atlantic Coast, the climate on the Atlantic side was almost as hot as Panama, and the Pacific Cost was extremely raw and rugged beyond my interest.
+Based on my pre-trip research, Colombia was at the bottom of my list, as it had mountainous geography and a high concern for safety levels.
+What was perplexing, however, was that of the many travellers that I had met along the way at hostels and such., Colombia probably came with the highest regard.
+Nonetheless, I had no intention of being land-locked, and although Colombia has both a Pacific and Atlantic Coast, the climate on the Atlantic side was almost as hot as Panama, and the Pacific Coast was extremely raw and rugged beyond my interest.

 Like Our Articles?